SixLabors/docs/articles/imagesharp.web/security.md

 });
 ```

-Once a non-empty secret key is configured, any request that still contains recognized commands after sanitization must also include a matching `hmac` query parameter.
+Once a non-empty secret key is configured, ImageSharp command URLs must also include a matching `hmac` query parameter.
 If the token is missing or invalid, the middleware returns HTTP 400.

 Use one stable secret across all app instances that must validate the same URLs.
 Rotating the secret invalidates previously generated signed URLs.